leoyu037/cheatsheets/software_design_principles.md

 ## Project Management
 - __Under promise, over deliver.__
+- __Only work on the most important problem.__
-- __Work on one project at a time, scope each project to one thing, deliver value incrementally.__ This results in a faster feedback loop, reduces complexity and risk of the project completely failing, reduces amount of waste if the project fails, and makes it more likely that the components will be salvageable
+- __Work on one project at a time, scope each project to one thing, deliver value incrementally.__ This results in a faster feedback loop, reduces complexity and risk of the project completely failing, reduces amount of waste if the project fails, and makes it more likely that the components will be salvageable.
+A project with a 6 month timeline might have too big of a goal.
+  There are probably smaller milestones that it can be broken down into, which allow for more incremental delivery of value.
+Big projects have bigger risks, bigger opportunity costs, and more resistance to course-correcting.
+There's a difference between a project and a roadmap.
-- __Personal rule of thumb: 1.5-2 months is a good size for an infra/tooling project.__ This may or may not apply to product code
+- __Personal rule of thumb: 1.5-2 months is a good size for an infra/tooling project.__ This may or may not apply to product code.
 - __Try to identify unknown unknowns and mitigate risks upfront.__ Do enough research upfront to prevent timelines from running away because you came across complicating factors later in the project.